codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ##### Build machine and software versions

-The snippet belowe shows how specify the versions of Flutter, Xcode, CocoaPods, Node, npm, ndk, Java and Ruby used in the build.
+The snippet below shows how specify the versions of Flutter, Xcode, CocoaPods, Node, npm, ndk, Java and Ruby used in the build.

 ```yaml
 environment: